cvxgrp/osmm/README.md

 Variable `x` can be a scalar, a vector, or a matrix.

-`osmm` is suitable for cases where `W` contains a large data matrix, as will be shown later when we introduce the efficiency.
+`osmm` is suitable for cases where `W` contains a large data matrix, as will be shown in an example later when we introduce the efficiency.

 The implementation is based on our paper Minimizing Oracle-Structured Composite Functions [XXX add link].

 ## Installation